mlswg/mls-protocol/draft-barnes-mls-protocol.md

 * parent_secret = Hash(node_secret)
 * parent_private, parent_public = Derive-Key-Pair(parent_secret)

+Unlike the previous section, this section details the group operations for the TreeKEM group key establishment protocol.

 Consider participants A, B, C and D that are not yet part of a group.
 All participants to each have a pair of assymetric identity keys and a leaf secret.